 This 10 gallon fish tank comes with ten unique light settings so you can give the tank a different look.
 In addition, the Perfecto APFNV33121 is constructed from shatterproof acrylic, and while the filter is one of the cheapest in terms of cost it’s made of high quality material and is more cost effective compared to other fish tanks.

-The Marineland aquarium comes with a BIO Wheel Power carbon filter, and there’s also a LED light hood as well.
+The Marineland 16336 aquarium comes with a BIO Wheel Power carbon filter, a heater, and there’s also a LED light hood as well.
 Once assembled, the kit is easy to maintain and the feeding access is more convenient compared to other fish tanks.
 While the Bio Wheel generates a sound, it’s not that noisy and won’t keep you up late at night.

 The Penn Plax aquarium is notable for its sleek, modern style, and the glass tank is built of high quality material and doesn’t require a lot of maintenance.
 Penn Plax is also known for its quality internal filters, and the one here is no exception.
 While the LED light isn’t the brightest you will come across, it’s more than sufficient for a 10 gallon fish tank.